rftheisen/rftheisen.github.io/ipaddressing/ipaddressing.md

 - Once you have the 2nd network you can determine the usable range within your 1st network

-4. Find the range for the 1st network
+Step 4.
+Find the range for the 1st network

   1st network: 192.168.0.0